rus777777/terraform-team-1/README.md

 * we successfully made this project
   * flexibility of the code
+  * deploy into another region with a few clicks
+  * expirience 3-tire architecture
+  * undestood every stage of the project
+  *

 * what we learn from this project
+* how many time (hours) team members contribute to project